manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 </br>

 - Parses the output (Ex: Interactome_human.tsv) produced by `4_Interactome.py`
+- Assigns a weight to each interaction and prints to STDOUT in .tsv format.
-- Produces the input files that can be used for most of the module identification/clustering methods
+- This can be used as INPUT for most of the module identification/clustering methods

 </br>